supmcgangee/DeptTechExercise/README.txt

  -

  I think as one of the last things, I want the user to be able to input a city.
+I changed the ReadKey to a ReadLine, adjusted the initial user prompt and added an edge case incase that no results are found.

+ -

+ Since It is feature incomplete and I feel like it needs a little few touches, I'll add the sorting I mentioned earlier.
+Since I already have all the data, Im going to create another while loop which will act as a submenu.

+ I refactored a bit and added the filter menus. its a bit procedural and there is code in multiple places.
+I am content leaving it as this as I dont want to go overboard.
+Main thing I dont like is the filter option loops I made.
+Moving this down a level to a submenu class would be better practice.
+But oh well.

+ With that, Im happy with where it is.
+I think it definately can be inproved.
+I think this is fine of what I was asked.
+I spent around 6 hours on this.

+ The github link can be found here https://github.com/supmcgangee/DeptTechExercise

+ Feel free to get in touch if you have any questions.